 Children’s Art Projects

-Sophie has nine years of teaching and tutoring experience with a restless passion for visual storytelling and children’s education.
-She loves to experiment while combining traditional drawing and painting techniques with mixed media, such as clay, collage, origami, pop-up arts, and crafts.
-Her hope is to inspire kids to explore, express themselves, enjoy every creative activity which drives our imagination more powerfully and positively.
+Sophie brings over 11 years of teaching and tutoring experience, driven by a deep passion for visual storytelling and children’s education.
+She enjoys exploring the intersection of traditional drawing and painting with a variety of mixed media, including clay, collage, origami, pop-up art, and crafts.
+Through her playful and imaginative approach, she hopes to inspire children to explore, express themselves, and find joy in every creative activity—nurturing their imagination in powerful and positive ways.

 Autumn Angel